estherkyx/tp/docs/UserGuide.md

 ### Listing classes: `getClasses`

-Shows classes.
-If you add a tutor name, it shows only that tutor’s classes.
+Shows existing classes.
+If you add a tutor's name, it shows only that tutor’s classes.

 Format: `getClasses [n/TUTOR_NAME]`